The Big Picture…

 If we agree with the 1st foundational principle of service-dominant logic, that service is the fundamental basis of exchange, then we naturally arrive at the 5th foundational principle:

-all economies are service economies.Vargo & Lush (2016) – Foundational Premise #5
+All economies are service economies.Vargo & Lush (2016) – Foundational Premise #5

-Economies viewed in the classical way
+Economies viewed in a classical way

 Such thinking leads us to view three specific types of economies: agricultural, goods and services.